tomrexhaynes/FastandRobustOptionPricing_COSMethod/README.md

 pricing errors in extreme moneyness options.
 Here I examine these issues and implement solutions I have found in my research.
-The aim is to formulate a more robust COS-method for pricing stock options at a very wide range of strikes across numerous advanced stock price models whilst attempting to maintain the computational efficiency of the COS method
+The aim is to formulate a more robust COS-method for pricing stock options at a very wide range of strikes across numerous advanced stock price models whilst attempting to maintain the computational efficiency of the COS method.